sandhyaparna/Data-Science/GradientBoosting.md

 * Use a small shrinkage (slow learn rate) when growing many trees.
 * One typically chooses the shrinkage parameter beforehand and varies the number of iterations (trees) N with respect to the chosen shrinkage.

+##### Number of trees
+* GBM is fairly robust at higher number of trees but it can still overfit at a point.
+Hence, this should be tuned using CV for a particular learning rate